briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 I'll first talk about the two stacks used in ad hoc environments: `base` and `app`.
 Then I'll talk about the prod environments which are also composed of `base` and `app` stacks.

 Keep in mind that there aren't that many differences between the ad hoc environment base and app stacks and the prod environment app and base stacks.
-A future optimization could be to use a single base and app stack, but I think there is a tradeoff between readability and DRYness of infrastructure code, **especially with Terraform**.
-In general I try to use very little conditionals with Terraform code.
+A future optimization could be to use a single base and app stack, but I think there is a trade-off between readability and DRYness of infrastructure code, **especially with Terraform**.
+In general I try to use very little conditionals and logic with Terraform code.
 It is much easier to have dynamic configuration in CDK and Pulumi, and probably also for other tools like CDKTF (that I have not yet tried).

 ## Splitting up the stacks